 Android 11 was an update that was greater than the sum of its parts.
 Smaller features like chat bubbles, conversation notifications, and a built-in screen recorder don't sound all that impressive on their own.
 Combined into one seamless package, however, Android 11 was a pretty great update for Google's mobile OS.
-Looking ahead at Android 12, we're expecting another year of greatness.
+But it didn't have many user-facing features, which is where Android 12 comes in.

 - Pixel 3 / 3 XL